-Consuming low-quality and ultra-processed foods often means you’re also getting harmful additives and hormones like:
+Consuming low-quality and ultra-processed foods often means you’re also getting harmful additives and hormones.

 Added Hormones and Antibiotics

-Growth hormones and antibiotics found in factory farmed beef, chicken, and pork products.
-Artificial hormones may make livestock bigger, and help cows produce more milk, but eating them may mess with your body’s own hormones.
+Growth hormones and antibiotics are often found in factory farmed beef, chicken, and pork products.
+Artificial hormones may make livestock bigger, and help cows produce more milk, but eating them may disrupt your body’s own hormones.

 Antibiotics are given to animals in cramped quarters to prevent diseases and infections from spreading.
-Having too many antibiotics in your system, however, increases antibiotic resistance, which makes antibiotics given to treat serious infections much weaker.
+Having too many antibiotics in your system increases antibiotic resistance, which makes antibiotics given to treat serious infections less effective.

-The CDC says antibiotic resistance is one of the biggest public health challenges of our time.
-Each year at least 2 million people get an antibiotic-resistant infection in the US — and at least 23,000 people will die as a result of them[*].
+The CDC says antibiotic resistance is one of the biggest public health challenges today.
+Each year at least 2 million people get antibiotic-resistant infections in the U.S. — and at least 23,000 people will die as a result of them[*].

-Artificial sweeteners such as aspartame, saccharin, sucralose, maltitol, lactitol, mannitol, sorbitol, xylitol, and generally anything labeled “sugar-free.”
+Artificial sweeteners include aspartame, saccharin, sucralose, maltitol, lactitol, mannitol, sorbitol, xylitol, and generally anything labeled “sugar-free.”

 Sugar-free versions of high-carb foods may also raise blood sugar levels and blood pressure, increase anxiety, and cause GI upset like bloating, diarrhea, and cramping[*].

-Unhealthy, processed, refined vegetable oils, like soybean oil, canola oil, corn oil, and more, extend the shelf life of packaged foods and make their consistency more palatable.
-Your bacon cheeseburger or grilled chicken is probably also cooked in the drive-thru using these oils.
+Unhealthy, processed, refined vegetable oils like soybean oil, canola oil, and corn oil extend the shelf life of packaged foods and make their consistency more palatable.
+Your take-out bacon cheeseburger or grilled chicken is probably also cooked in these oils.

 These types of low-grade, cheap oils are considered bad fats on keto.

-Soybean and corn, the most popularly-used oils, are among the top GMO crops in the US[*].
-They cause inflammation (by being higher in omega-6s than omega-3s) and may even trigger allergic reactions in some.
+Soybean and corn, the most commonly used oils, are among the top GMO crops in the United States[*].
+They cause inflammation (by being higher in omega-6s than omega-3s) and may even trigger allergic reactions in some[*].

 Chronic, systemic inflammation has serious consequences if left unchecked and has been linked to: